plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 ![Peek 2024-11-01 16-17](https://github.com/user-attachments/assets/c11f75aa-2852-4b32-ab53-7b0c567842b9)

-Ten years later, *Su et al. 2016* reported a QTL for Thousand Kernel Weight (TKW) on 7AL.
+Ten years later, *Su et al. 2016* reported a QTL for Thousand Kernel Weight (TKW) on 7AL. *Keeble-Gagnère et al. 2018* also reported a similar yield QTL from a RAC785 x Kukri cross.

 In 2019, two studies (*Kuzay et al. 2019* and *Voss-Fels et al. 2019*) reported QTLs for SNS and NRN in the same region.

 This set of QTLs have been curated in the dataset ```User Story 3 - Wheat yield QTLs on 7A```, defined as intervals against IWGSC RefSeq v2.1, based on curation of the marker intervals reported in the papers.